 Whatever you do, try to walk more.
 Health benefits aside, it’s one of the best things you can do for your writing.

 How much do you walk?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Feb.
-29/16 will be put in a draw for a copy of the memoir What Comes Next and How to Like It by Abigail Thomas.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to David Rock, the winner of this month’s book prize, for a July 1/21 comment on my blog.
+(Please send me your email address, David!)
+Anyone who comments on today’s post (or any others) by Aug.
+31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
+It’s easy!